Husaimawx/datalab/README.md

 NOTES:
-  1. Use the dlc (data lab checker) compiler to check the legality of your solutions.
+  1. Use the dlc (data lab checker) compiler to check the legality of solutions.
   2. Each function has a maximum number of operators (! ~ & ^ | + << >>)
      that you are allowed to use for your implementation of the function.
      The max operator count is checked by dlc.
 Note that '=' is not